snemarch/treeshift/doc/status.md

 # Project status for TreeShift

 TreeShift is "mostly done".
-It should fulfill the requirements of the coding challenge, but it's not entirely in the state I'd like it to be.
+It should fulfill the requirements of the coding challenge, but it's not *entirely* in the state I'd like it to be.
 A prioritized list of known issues follows below.

 ## TODO

-* Integration tests — unit tests don't make much sense for this project, but integration tests do.
+* Better integration tests — the current ones are pretty rudimentary.
 * Endpoint for generating a large amount of test data.
 Large number of trees, fair amount of width+depth.
   Random tree shapes.
 Use a PRNG with static seed so test results are reproducible.
 * Add timing traces to reply HTTP headers.